TerryZ/bDialog/README.md

 - can open multi-layer Nested modal dialog
 - can open info、warning、error、success、confirm types of alert dialog
 - can open mask layer block all element when data loading
+- can open toast dialog, have info、warning、error、success type and 6 corner position
 - flexible style setting
 - When the browser size changes, the window is automatically repositioned to the center of the browser
 - dialog area outside the click, the window automatically positioning and other scenes have a corresponding reminder animation